frothers/Frothers-FC/content/posts/2022/frothers-winter-league-2022-game-9.md

 A couple of formation change experiments didn't pay off as the Frothers were struggling to find options on attack.

-A late opportunity to win the game came to **Jacob** who headed a corner into the bottom righthand side, but was cleared off the line.
+A late opportunity to win the game came to **Jacob** who headed a corner into the bottom right-hand side but was cleared off the line.

 ## Man of the Match